 ROAS = (# of new customers acquired from campaign x LTV of a new customer) – cost of ad campaign

-Advertisers can use the Facebook Pixel tool to track conversions such as website signups, downloads, and sales, or use Facebook SDK to measure the success of app ads.
+Advertisers can use the Facebook Pixel tool to track conversions, such as website signups, downloads, and sales.
+Or they can use the Facebook SDK to measure the success of app ads.
 Then they can calculate ROAS as a ratio: for example, for every $1 spent on a Facebook ad campaign, $5 worth of revenue was generated.

 Surprisingly, no—at least not relative to static image ads.